 The Center for Computational and Applied Mathematics serves to encourage and facilitate research, education and outreach in computational mathematics and science through interdisciplinary collaborations of a diverse group of faculty, students and external partners.

-The goals of the center are to: 1) attract and bring together faculty, students and other researchers with related interests; 2) provide research training to the next generation of students in an interdisciplinary environment; 3) develop interdisciplinary research and educational products; 4) position members to generate external funding unique to the center’s mission; 5) build alliances with local and national industry; and 6) engage in outreach and community building.
+The goals of the center are to: 1) attract and bring together faculty, students and other researchers with related interests; 2) provide research training to the next generation of students in an interdisciplinary environment; 3) provide high performance computing facilities for students and faculty; 4) develop interdisciplinary research and educational products; 5) position members to generate external funding unique to the center’s mission; 6) build alliances with local and national industry; and 7) engage in outreach and community building.

 Director: Sam Behseta, professor of mathematics

 The Center for Corporate Reporting and Governance was formed in the wake of high-profile corporate scandals and the subsequent passage of the landmark Sarbanes-Oxley Act, in order to address the issues facing businesses and auditors in today’s changing financial environment.
 The center’s advisory board consists of managing partners of the Orange County offices of the Big 4, international, national and regional accounting firms.
 The center hosts annual SEC conferences, publishes research on corporate governance and reporting, and provides training for senior management and boards.
 The center also organizes seminars on issues relating to reporting, corporate governance and ethics.